 In a previous post I mentioned how different our memories sometimes paint the stories of our childhood, and that how, for me, the underlying theme of Housmans’ Rocking Horse Land was so much changed between my reading of it as a child and my reading of it as an adult.

 Well, one of the pictures I took for Christmas jumped out at me.
-My daughter’s old rocking horse “E” (short for E,I,E,I,O) was in one of the pictures.
-He is a little worse for wear, having survived not just her childhood but a number of visiting children who hugged him and hung off his neck when they came to visit.
+My daughter’s old rocking horse “E” (short for E,I,E,I,O) was in that picture.
+He is a little worse for wear, having survived not just her childhood but a number of friends’ children who hugged him and hung off his neck when they came to visit.
 Of course, he weathered all this attention with the stoicism that all well-loved toys do.
 I can’t bring myself to let him go, so he is now a permeant decoration at Christmas.
 He was a rescue, like so many other things around my house (such as the wide-eyed cat next to him whose previous home had been the parking lot at my husband’s work).
 We found “E” at Home Depot where he had already been broken by a couple of larger children who had used him roughly, so he came home with us.

 (Fair warning, this is a first draft.
 The sketch is conceptual and typos are likely!)